Table of Contents

 The common definition is based on what the program/programmer can see so we have to decide the meaning of “programmer”.
 (Don't worry.
 We can rely on established judicial precedent for the meaning of “is”.)

 I am not aware of any modern commercial time-sharing systems where the TLB is architecturally visible to a user-level program.
 Keep in mind, the abstraction enclosing a user-level program/process is a joint effort by the hardware and the privileged OS kernel.
-Thus we have to assume the kernel code is not collaborating with the user code for this answer.
+Thus, we have to assume the kernel code is not collaborating with the user code for this answer.

-Of the examples I am aware of (including architectures that prescribe HW pagetable walk after a TLB miss), the TLB is a readily visible feature to the privileged code.
+Of the examples I am aware of (including architectures that prescribe a HW pagetable walk after a TLB miss), the TLB is a readily visible feature to the privileged code.
 With a HW managed TLB, a kernel still needs to understand it has to first shoot down a TLB-cached PTE entry before modifying the page table.
 By observing which physical locations actually change when storing to virtual addresses, kernel code can experimentally discern TLB details such as size, associativity and replacement policy.
 More importantly, some kernels rely on TLB details to function correctly.

 Some ISA specifications explicitly carve out memory management as a separate specification or leave it open as an implementation choice.
 Even then, does this make those TLBs not “architectural”?
 Maybe it is better to ask if a TLB is a user or kernel program visible feature without using a timer.